adaapp/testing-dec2021-team2/README.md

 <h1 align="left">Testing Strategy (definition of done) </h1>
 <h1 align="left">CI/CD Pipeline</h1>
+The CI/CD Pipeline is a series of steps needed to complete a new version of the software and it stands for Continious Integration/Continuous Delivery.
+The main steps in this pipeline are:

+**Build**  - The stage where the application is compiled.

+**Test**  - The stage where code is tested.
+Automation here can save both time and effort.

+**Release**  - The stage where the application is delivered to the repository.

+**Deploy**  - In this stage code is deployed to production.

+**Validation and compliance**  - The steps to validate a build are determined by the needs of your organization.

+### These steps for us looked like this

+1.One of us would write some code in their individual machines

+2.They would test their code and make sure that it works as inteded

+3.They would upload their code to a  branch in order to be reviewed and stored on github

+4.After we checked it and agreed that it was good to go we would then merge it into the main program

+5.Next time we had a team meeting we would discuss any bugs or errors that might have appeared and we made sure that everyone knew what was done and what needed to be completed.

 <h4>Languages and Tools we used:</h4>
 <p> <a href="https://www.w3schools.com/css/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" alt="css3" width="40" height="40"/> </a> <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a> <a href="https://nodejs.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/nodejs/nodejs-original-wordmark.svg" alt="nodejs" width="40" height="40"/> </a> <a href="https://reactjs.org/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original-wordmark.svg" alt="react" width="40" height="40"/> </a> </p>
 </div>